| November 2008 Election Results | January 2009 Election Results |

 For Renewals - Vassalboro Residents

-2) Last years registration is helpful
+2) Last years registration is required

-3) Cost is $34 each
+3) Cost is $45 agent fee each

 For Renewals - New Vassalboro Residents